pmichali/lazyjack/README.txt

 TODOS/FUTURES (in no particular order):
 - Decide how to handle failures on prepare.
 Exit?
 Rollback or rely on clean?
+- Clean /etc/hosts  (by restoring .bak file).
-- Setup /etc/hosts and /etc/resolv.conf.
+- Prepare and restore for /etc/resolv.conf.
+- Move static routes to before or after kubeadm commands (not prepare, as nodes don't have mgmt IPs yet).
 - Up & Down implementation.
 - Packaging and pushing coe up to github.com.
 - Validation of docker version.
 Kubernetes?
 Any other tools required?